When writing, the most trouble I've ever had is finding a way to hold back or not to hold back.

 I will continue to write.

-RC and Boris for the encouragement.
+Thanks to RC and Boris for the encouragement.
 It means too much to me.